Conditional mood: English

-English does not have an inflective (morphological) conditional mood, except inasmuch as the modal verbs could, might, should and would may in some contexts be regarded as conditional forms of can, may, shall and will respectively.
+English does not have an inflective (morphological) conditional mood, except in as much as the modal verbs could, might, should and would may in some contexts be regarded as conditional forms of can, may, shall and will respectively.
 What is called the English conditional mood (or just the conditional) is formed periphrastically using the modal verb would in combination with the bare infinitive of the following verb.
 (Occasionally should is used in place of would with a first person subject – see shall and will.
 Also the aforementioned modal verbs could, might and should may replace would in order to express appropriate modality in addition to conditionality.)

 English has three types of conditional sentences, which may be described as factual ("conditional 0": "When I feel well, I sing"), predictive ("conditional I": "If I feel well, I shall sing"), and counterfactual ("conditional II" or "conditional III": "If I felt well, I would sing"; "If I had felt well, I would have sung"; or "Were I well (if I were well) I would have sung").
 As in many other languages, it is only the counterfactual type that causes the conditional mood to be used.

 Conditionality may be expressed in several tense–aspect forms.
 These are the simple conditional (would sing), the conditional progressive (would be singing), the conditional perfect (would have sung), and conditional perfect progressive (would have been singing).
 For the uses of these, see Uses of English verb forms.
 The conditional simple and progressive may also be called the present conditional, while the perfect forms can be called past conditional.

 For details of the formation of conditional clauses and sentences in English, see English conditional sentences.